pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 ### Installation

-After various custom resource types mentioned above are created, the you can install TiDB Operator on your Kubernetes cluster.
-There are two installation methods: online and offline installation of TiDB Operator.
+After the various CRDs above are created, you can install TiDB Operator on your Kubernetes cluster.
+There are two installation methods: online and offline.

-#### TiDB Operator Online Installation
+#### Online installation

 1. Get the `values.yaml` file of the `tidb-operator` chart you want to install.